saumyaambar02/Breast-Cancer-Prediction/statement.md

-**#Problem Statement**
+# Problem Statement**

 The objective of this project is to develop a machine learning model that can accurately classify breast tumors as malignant or benign based on numerical features extracted from Fine Needle Aspiration (FNA) images .

-**Objectives :**
+Objectives :

-1.Analyzes tumor characteristics such as radius, texture, perimeter, area, and smoothness
+- Analyzes tumor characteristics such as radius, texture, perimeter, area, and smoothness

-2.Learns the patterns differentiating malignant and benign tumors
+- Learns the patterns differentiating malignant and benign tumors

-3.Achieves higher accuracy than manual diagnosis
+- Achieves higher accuracy than manual diagnosis

-4.Helps in early detection and reduces human error.
+- Helps in early detection and reduces human error.

-**#Scope of the Project**
+## Scope of the Project**

 The main scope of this project is to build a machine learning model that can help in early breast cancer detection as early diagnosis increases the chances of survival.
 Traditionally, doctors analyse cell images to